Console#

 print("VEXcode")

-By using \033[2J inside of print, you can clear the entire Console.
-This will also set the cursor back to row 1.
+To clear the entire Console with an escape sequence, print \033[2J.
+This also moves the cursor back to row 1.

 print("VEXcode")